 - cottonseed oil

-If you suffer from anxiety, it’s best to eat a diet rich in anti-inflammatory foods that support the brain.
-This includes:
+If you suffer from anxiety, it’s best to eat an Anti-Anxiety Diet rich in anti-inflammatory foods that support the brain.

 - wild fish